Sivanwol/interview-optival/server/README.md

 - To revert your latest migration run `yarn start db.revert`.
 - Drops the complete database schema `yarn start db.drop`.

-### Database Seeding

-- Run `yarn start db.seed` to seed your seeds into the database.

 ![divider]